-The bad news of planting roses is they are often sensitive to soil types.
+The bad news about planting roses is they are often sensitive to soil types.
 They prefer a more advanced, fungal soil, rather than the more common bacterial soil.
 This is the primary reason why dandelions grow everywhere and roses do not.

 The good news is that soils can be built up over time, and grow a healthier fungal network to better support rose bushes.
 To accelerate this process, add plenty of quality compost and mulch and avoid tilling.
 Just let the soil do its job.
 If you see mushrooms growing out of your soil, you’re on the right track.

-Many gardeners also get fruiting roses since they have surprisingly great tasting fruit, or hips, and are used in teas and jams.
+Many gardeners also get fruiting roses since they have surprisingly great-tasting fruit, or hips, and are used in teas and jams.
 Fruiting roses are also moderately drought-tolerant, partly due to their “hairs”.

 Many rose hips, like those of Rosa x micrugosa have resinous, glandular hairs called trichomes which help prevent water loss.Sarah Owens, Brooklyn Botanic Garden

 Hibiscus are flowering plants that are native to warm-temperate, subtropical, and tropical regions, making them easy to grow as companion flowers.
 Most varieties of hibiscus grow best in USDA hardiness zones 9-12.